alina1412/example_tornado_js/Readme.md

 12) Example of stylized multi-selector (multiple selector) - usage of magicsuggest.

+14) Example of nginx docker container for static html (with modal and images)

 15) Example of button with confirmation window for submit.

 16) Example of tornado and js websocket (echo)